 On April 16, 2019, the Company was issued an exploration license to explore for minerals in Ethiopia for an initial period of three years expiring on April 15, 2022.
 Pursuant to the license agreement, the Company was obligated to spend Birr 41,127,665 (approximately \$1.9 million) by April 15, 2022.
 The exploration license was originally extended indefinitely due to force majeure.
-The Company wrote to the Ministry of Mines in October 2023 requesting an extension of force majeure until June 30, 2024 and is awaiting a written response.
+The project remains in force majeure and the license now expires April 15, 2026.
 The Company paid \$2,797 in license issuing fees to acquire the license in 2018.
 The project is subject to a 2% NSR royalty.